maxfoucart/FBCI/README.md

 Date Handling: The script parses the start and end dates and sets up the bounding box for the study area.
 # Data Download and Processing
 Login and Task Creation: If DonwloadPresent is False, the script logs into the NASA API, creates a task, and downloads the data.
-Data Cleaning: The script processes the downloaded LST and NDVI rasters, removing bad pixels based on quality control (QC) values.
+Data Cleaning: The script processes the downloaded LST and NDVI rasters, removing bad pixels based on quality assessment (QA) values.
 Valid Dates: The script identifies valid dates for LST and NDVI data and saves them to text files.
 # Calculations and Analysis
 Average LST Calculation: The script calculates the average LST for the previous 32 days for each valid date.